Go to main content

 Everyone.

-In Switzerland, the FMH (Federation of Swiss Doctors) and the FOPH (Federal Office of Public Health) emphasize the importance of regular health checkups, particularly around seasonal or life transitions, to prevent silent illnesses and detect early disorders.
-Although the specific recommendations do not explicitly mention the start of the school year, the spirit of vigilance and prevention is central.
-Specialized leagues (pulmonary, cardiology, etc.) also encourage targeted assessments based on risk factors.
+In Switzerland, the FMH (Swiss Medical Association) and the FOPH (Federal Office of Public Health) emphasize the importance of regular health checkups, particularly around seasonal or life transitions, to prevent silent diseases and detect early signs of illness.
+Although specific recommendations do not explicitly mention the return to school or work, a focus on vigilance and prevention is central.
+Specialized leagues (pulmonary, cardiological, etc.) also encourage targeted assessments based on risk factors.

 Recent sources show that:

-• In Switzerland, two-thirds of assistant physicians and clinical heads report being frequently tired, linked to high workloads (more than 50 hours/week for half of them).
+• In Switzerland, two-thirds of assistant physicians and clinical heads report frequently feeling tired, due to high workloads (more than 50 hours/week for half of them).

-• Internationally, stress-related disorders and chronic fatigue increase long-term morbidity, particularly cardiovascular, metabolic or psychiatric.
+• At the international level, disorders related to stress and chronic fatigue increase long-term morbidity, including cardiovascular, metabolic or psychiatric.

-• According to Aspera Medical, the start of the school year in September is the ideal time to carry out a health check-up : medical availability, boosting a positive dynamic, and screening for silent conditions (hypertension, diabetes, deficiencies, thyroid pathologies).
+• According to Aspera Medical, the start of the academic year in September is the ideal time to have a health check-up : medical availability, boosting of a positive dynamic, and screening for silent conditions (hypertension, diabetes, deficiencies, thyroid pathologies).

 Reference scientific studies

-In the context of fatigue and prevention, screening recommendations do not come specifically from the large cancer screening studies (NELSON, NLST, USPSTF) or ESMO , but are based on:
+In the context of fatigue and prevention, screening recommendations do not specifically originate from large cancer screening studies (NELSON, NLST, USPSTF) or ESMO , but are based on:

 • The ONS (World Health Organization), which shows the impact of chronic stress on cardiovascular health.

-• Inserm data , highlighting that fatigue can be an early sign of metabolic or cardiovascular pathologies.
+• Data from Inserm , highlighting that fatigue can be an early sign of metabolic or cardiovascular pathologies.

-• The experience of Aspera Medical , which offers a structured return-to-school assessment, with interview, targeted blood tests, fatigue and sleep analysis, and personalized recommendations.
+• The experience of Aspera Medical , which offers a structured back-to-school assessment, with interview, targeted blood test, analysis of fatigue and sleep, and personalized recommendations.

 Technological advances in imaging